-Aside from the Home Try-On program, one of the other things that really sets Warby Parker apart from many other online retailers is the fact that all of their glasses come standard with single-vision polycarbonate lenses, with scratch resistant, UV protection, as well as anti-reflective coating included in the price of the frames.
+Aside from the Home Try-On program, one of the other things that really sets Warby Parker apart from many other online retailers is the fact that all of their glasses come standard with single-vision polycarbonate lenses, with scratch-resistant, UV protection, as well as anti-reflective coating included in the price of the frames.

-Which means for the price of $95 you can get a pair of glasses for distance, reading, computer, or plano (no prescription) as long as none of them are combined in any way shape or form.
+This means for the price of $95 you can get a pair of glasses for distance, reading, computer, or plano (no prescription) as long as none of them are combined in any way shape or form.

 If you need glasses to be able to see far as well as up close you will need a multifocal lens.
-Warby Parker does not carry the standard lined-bifocal but only carries a progressive bifocal which is a blended bifocal or also known as a no line bifocal.
+Warby Parker does not carry the standard lined-bifocal but only carries a progressive bifocal which is a blended bifocal or also known as a no-line bifocal.
 Progressive lenses from Warby Parker cost an additional $200 on top of the frame.

 Lens Add-ons & Upgrades

 There are a number of upgrades or add-ons that you are able to get with your glasses at Warby Parker.
-If you have a stronger prescription you could benefit from a high-index lens which would thin out your lenses.
+If you have a stronger prescription you could benefit from a high-index lens that would thin out your lenses.
 If you spend a lot of time outdoors you could benefit from light-responsive (Transition) lenses or some prescription sunglasses.
 Take a look below for all the add-ons and upgrades, how each one could benefit you, and how much it costs from Warby Parker.

 - 1.67 High-Index | +$30 – If you have a strong prescription you may benefit from 1.67 high-index lenses.
 These lenses are up to 20% thinner when compared to polycarbonate in the same prescription.
 Thinner lenses provide you with better optical clarity due to less distortion from the lens thickness.
 1.67 high-index lenses are generally recommended for anyone with a prescription where the total power is equal or greater than +/- 4.00.